-If a participating site is found to have violated protocols or ethical guidelines, data from participants at that site may be removed.
+If a participating site is found to have violated protocols or ethical guidelines, data from participants at that site may be removed, and members of the associated research team may be excluded from the final authorship list.

 19. Potential Recontact for Future Study Enrollment